 Disclosure: This post contains affiliate links.

-Vegan Vanilla Cake with Rich Chocolate Frosting.
+Vegan Birthday Cake with Best Chocolate Frosting.

 For the cake:

-To make the cake:
+Make the cake:

-To make the frosting:
+Make the frosting:

 Cake recipe adapted from VegWeb.